 In the first five years of Bitcoin’s existence, the IRS did not offer any guidance about how cryptocurrency would be taxed.
-In 2014, though, the bureau finally weighed in on the subject, declaring that cryptocurrency would be classified as a property for tax purposes, not as a currency.
+In 2014, though, the bureau finally started to weigh in on the subject, starting with their declaration that cryptocurrency would be classified as a property for tax purposes, not as a currency.

 There are many significant ramifications of this decision, especially for cryptocurrency investors.
 This cryptocurrency tax guide will: